Advisor Help Page

-The Honors Program is an academic program for high achieving students.
-Honors students must complete 24 semester hours of honors courses, including the Honors Introductory and Capstone courses.
-Up to 18 hours may be taken at either the lower or the upper level.
-The majority of the courses, both upper and lower levels, meet core requirements.
+The Redwine Honors Program is an academic program for high achieving students.
+Honors students must complete eight required courses, including Leadership MSU, a research methods course, and two Senior Seminars.
+Most honors courses are limited enrollment sections of core curriculum courses.
 Honors courses are limited to 20 students.
-Non-honors students with an honors level GPA may enroll in upper-level honors courses, on a space-available basis, and with permission of the Honors Director.
+Non-honors students with a GPA of at least 3.25 may enroll in honors courses, on a space-available basis, and with permission of the Honors Director.

 (back to top)